IOC moves to ease safety concerns about 2018 Games in South Korea

 "We are monitoring the situation on the Korean peninsula and the region very closely." an International Olympic Committee spokesman said.

 "Athletes' safety and security are of course a primary concern for the IOC.
-This is why even in the past few days at the United Nations we continue to be in touch with the heads of state concerned."
+This is why ...we continue to be in touch with the heads of state concerned."

-"In none of the discussions, has anybody expressed any doubt about the Olympic Games 2018," the spokesman said, adding that preparations for the Games remained on track.
+"In none of the discussions has anybody expressed any doubt about the Olympic Games 2018," the spokesman said, adding preparations remained on track.

+The IOC said it was helping North Korea prepare its athletes for the Games and would cover costs of their equipment if needed.

+In a statement on Friday, the country's Olympic Committee did not mention any potential absence from the Games, referring only to the IOC as the focal point of any developments.

 Italy's Olympic committee said on Friday that it and other national committees had received reassurances from IOC President Thomas Bach last week at a meeting in Lima.